 College students and first-time traders are absolutely the target audience for the Acorns app.
 Those young people who have not yet learned the finer points of saving and investing can use Acorns to get a leg up on their investment careers while they have other things to worry about, like grades and easing into adulthood.

 This is not to say that Acorns is useless for those who also have their own investment portfolios.
 The automated nature of Acorns means anyone can just add it to their phone, tie it to their account, and save just that much more in round-up expenses.
-In practice, Acorns provides a nice supplement to tax-advantaged savings options.
+In practice, some reviews show that Acorns provides some options for savings.

 Other Good Products